awsdocs/aws-doc-sdk-examples/aws-cli/bash-linux/s3/bucket-lifecycle-operations/README.md

 ## Additional Information

  * As an AWS best practice, grant this code least privilege, or only the permissions required to perform a task.
 For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the _AWS Identity and Access Management (IAM) User Guide_.
  * This code has not been tested in all AWS Regions.
 Some AWS services are available only in specific Regions.
+For more information, see [Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/aws-service-information.html) in the _AWS General Reference Guide_.
  * Running this code can result in charges to your AWS account.
 It is your responsibility to ensure that any resources created by this script are removed when you are done with them.